 One of the basic requirements for Social Security or SSI disability is that your medical condition must be serious enough to prevent you from doing more than an insignificant amount of work for at least 12 months.
 Social Security usually uses the "substantial gainful activity" (SGA) level to determine what is too much work.
-In 2013, SGA is defined as earning $1,040 or more a month from working.
-(The SGA threshold usually increases each year.)
+In 2024, SGA is defined as earning $1,550 or more a month from working, or $2,590 for blind people.

 If the Social Security Administration (SSA) determines you are working at the SGA level, you are ineligible for benefits.
 If you are already getting Social Security disability benefits (not SSI) and you begin working above the SGA level, your benefits could be ceased (but only after a trial work period).